 Why now could be a good time to consolidate your super

-Over 4 million Australians were reported to have two or more super accounts in the 2019-2020 financial year.
+Over 4 million Australians were reported to have two or more super accounts at 30 June 2020.
 While this might seem harmless, surplus accounts charge around $450 million in fees every year1 in Australia – money that should be funnelled into retirement funds.

 The benefits of consolidating your super